coderkarthiko/dl2/README.md

   TensorFlow and Pytorch utilize reverse-mode differentiation in arbitrary DAGs (a DAG is created during the forward pass and the operations are kept track of - such a DAG is called as a Dynamic Computational Graph - DCG).
 We can make arbitrary DAGs in dl2 by using multiple neural networks, custom loss functions and custom backpropagation (i.e, backpropagation for individual neural network is done automatically in dl2 by calling the NN.backward() method - but we need to pass the gradient between various neural networks manually - GAT-dl2.ipynb is an example).
 TensorFlow and Pytorch make it very easy to implement neural networks and related algorithms.
 They let us treat neural networks as black boxes.
 However, in order to fully understand the limitations and ways to improve performance of neural net architectures or algorithms, I felt I had to implement them myself.
 I realized how challenging it can be to train neural nets!

-#### Things I've learnt -
+#### Things I've learnt and challenges I faced -
-1. As part of this project I learnt multivariable calculus and some linear algebra - ML involves convex optimization and a whole LOT of matrices...personally, the fact that "learning" <=> optimizing an objective function <- I find it really elegant :')...
+1. In order to understand neural networks I had to learn multivariable calculus and some linear algebra - ML involves convex optimization and a whole LOT of matrices...personally, the fact that "learning" <=> optimizing an objective function <- I find it really elegant :').
+At first, my library did not have any optimizers, did not support convolutional neural networks (neural nets used to do ML stuff with images) and did not even support loss functions other than mean-squared error loss.
+It was initially about 60 lines of code.
+Now, as I learnt more and more about neural nets over the past 3-4 months, I've added and tweaked so many things.
+The library is around 650 lines of code and it can be used to implement the same algorithms that I found magical and hard-to understand earlier.

 2. Backpropagation to up-sampling and transpose convolution is computationally similiar to sub-sampling and convolution layers...I would have implemented them earlier if I had realized this.
+I noticed this after implemented transpose convolution functions in a jupyter notebook and tried out a few variants untill I landed upon one that seemed to actually work.
+Both convolution and tranpose convolution operations made training really slow.
+Then I discovered Numba - a library that accelerated NumPy computations.
+It improved the speed of training neural nets by an order of magnitude!
+I then implemented LeNet5 (one of the first neural nets used for handwritten character recognition) to classify images from the cifar10 dataset (see last section).

 ![](cnnforward.png)

 3. Convolutional neural networks are simply sparse multi-layer perceptrons.
 If convolution layers are fully-connected we will be able to learn more features but the number of operations to get through a single convolution layer will explode.
-Image below from Chris Olah's blog.

 ![](conv_forward.png)

 4. Implementing batch normalization - I understood how the forward pass worked (you normalize, scale and then shift) but I only later understood the derivation of the backward pass after working out the gradient for small layers and going through some blogposts.
 Below is the batch-norm computational graph.
+It's very easy to add whatever layers (like batch-norm) we want using ML libraries and make all kinds of neural net architectures.
+Somehow, these libraries seemed to magically compute gradients and we arrive at the perfect model for our training data.
+I really wanted to understand how they did it so effectively and I ended up implementing it myself.

 ![](bncircuit.png)